napix/NapixServer/docs/extensions.rst

 The callback interface is documented in :mod:`views`.

-The response object is an instance of :class:`napixd.http.Response`.
+The response object is an instance of :class:`napixd.http.response.Response`.
 It behave like a :class:`StringIO.StringIO` for its body.
 It can be given to the **save** method of the PIL Image.